-People First – Elected officials are entrusted to represent the people of their district.
+People First – Elected officials are entrusted to represent the people of their district and the state.
 Unfortunately this is often forgotten in today’s political arena.
-As your State Senator, I will continue to listen, learn and work together with constituents to help make Southeastern Minnesota and even better place to live, work and raise a family.
+As your State Senator, I will continue to listen, learn, and work together with constituents to help make southeastern Minnesota and even better place to live, work, and raise a family.

 We are blessed with a quality of life in Minnesota that few states can rival.
 I ran for public office to help ensure that future generations have the same opportunities for success and productivity as those before us.
 The best way to accomplish this is to listen and work together with the people.

-Job Creation / Economic Development – We have made tremendous progress on reducing excessive government regulations to help businesses invest in Minnesota and grow jobs for Minnesotans by streamlining the permitting process, removing duplicated processes and reforming government.
+Job Creation / Economic Development – We have made tremendous progress on reducing excessive government regulations to help businesses invest in Minnesota and allow job growth by streamlining the permitting process, removing duplicated processes, and reforming government.

 We need to continue working on policies that help create jobs and promote economic development in the great state of Minnesota.
 As the number of jobs in Minnesota increase, so does our quality of life.

 Fiscal Responsibility – In January 2011, when I was first sworn in as a member of the Minnesota Senate, our state was facing a projected budget deficit of $6.2 billion and an unemployment rate of over 7%.
-Just over one year later, the $6.2 billion deficit turned into a $1.3 billion surplus and the unemployment rate dropped to 5.6%.
+Today, the state of Minnesota has a projected budget surplus and our unemployment rate is 3.7%.

 Larger government is not the answer.
 Better government is the solution.